lulzzz/datalayer/docs/docs/helm-charts/index.md

   hdfs-k8s
 ```

 This will launch one Hadoop Namenode and three Hadoop Datanodes.
-If you list the pods with `kubectl get pods -l app=hdfs-k8s`, you should see two running Hadoop pods:
+If you list the pods with `kubectl get pods -l app=hdfs-k8s`, you should see the running Hadoop pods.

 ```
 NAME                              READY     STATUS    RESTARTS   AGE